jiyeonwoo/BigDataProject/README.md

 - Dockerized deployment for reproducibility

 ## Authors
-This project was collaboratively developed as part of the UC Davis MSBA program.
+This project was collaboratively developed for Big Data BAX 423.

 | Name             | GitHub                                   |
 |------------------|------------------------------------------|